|

 A We

-don't include meals, except for some breakfasts, as the
+don't include meals, except for daily breakfasts, as the

 a "set menu" means that you do not get a choice.

-why you're there???
-These restaurants cater for the tourist
+all isn't that why you're there???
+These restaurants provide

-Tibetan, Italian, Greek…it amazes us as to the extent
+amazes us as to the extent of their menus.

 Some operators provide all meals

-and then add a hefty price onto their tour cost for this….…reality
+and then add a hefty price onto their tour cost for this.

-is that eating out in these good quality restaurants will
+Reality is that eating out in good quality restaurants is

 The exception to this is Bhutan -